Depth Psychotherapy

 My approach

-I work from a neurobiologically informed framework that is rooted in the latest research on development, neuroscience, and attachment.
+I work from a neurobiologically informed framework (IPNB) that is rooted in the latest research on development, neuroscience, trauma and attachment.

 My primary mission is to heal and prevent childhood wounds.

 What does this mean?
 It means that I work with adults on healing their wounds, many of them are deeply rooted from childhood.
-The prevention piece comes in to explains why I have studied Infant-Parent Mental Health and now prioritize working with parents and by proxy, their children.
+The prevention piece comes in to explains why I have studied Infant-Parent Mental Health and now enjoy working with parents of young children.

 In-person and remote options